HotswapProjects/HotswapAgentPages/index.md

 The only unsupported operation is hierarchy change (change the superclass or remove an interface).

 DCEVM realizes hotswap on JVM level.
 HotwapAgent does the same on level of Java frameworks and servlet containers.
-Both projects used together forms excellent combination for java development.
+Both projects used together forms excellent combination for daily development not only in Java but also in another JVM languages.

 ### Easy to start
 Download and install latest [DCEVM Java patch](https://github.com/dcevm/dcevm/releases) +